alaa804/review-ui/README.md

 # React Review App

 This is a React project Front.
-It allows users to add, update and delete feedback.
+It allows users to add, update and delete review.
 It uses a mock REST api with json-server.

 This project goes over all of the fundamentals of React including...